Den Osse

+Den Osse is a popular diving location known for having dahlia anemones.

+The hamlet has its own harbour including a jetty for Dutch Navy vessels, used for diving trainings.

 History

 Den Osse was first visible on a map of 1636 as "Osse Steert", after the name of an inn.

 The place belonged to Klaaskinderkerke in the past.
 When that municipality was abolished in 1813, it became, also like Brijdorpe and Looperskapelle, part of Duivendijke.

 Den Osse was flooded during the North Sea flood of 1953.
 Due to the flood the village shrank because destroyed houses were demolished and not rebuilt.
 At the parking lot of the diving site on the Nieuwe Kerkweg is a sign commemorating the shrinkage.

 After Duivendijke was abolished in 1961, Den Osse became part of Brouwershaven.
 Since 1997, it has been part of the municipality of Schouwen-Duiveland, just like the rest of the island.

+Monuments

+Part of the Scharendijke-Den Osse Muralt Wall.

+The long Muralt Wall on the old sea dike that runs from Scharendijke to Den Osse along the Grevelingen is the most impressive example of Muralt Wall.
+For this reason, it is the only one in Zeeland that is protected as a Rijksmonument.
+The structure begins to the west of Scharendijke, near the small pavilion (‘Koepeltje’) and continues to Den Osse (Langendijk).
+At this end on the landward side, there are inlagen and cart tracks dating from the fifteenth and sixteenth centuries.

+Harbour and diving site

+Den Osse has its own harbour.
 In 2010 the harbour of Den Osse was renovated by the municipality.
-In March 2024, a man drowned in the harbour.